fleebeee/kurssiarkisto/README.md

 # kurssiarkisto
 Kurssiarkisto, project for CS-E4400 - Design of WWW Services in Autumn 2016

+## Description
+A service for Aalto university students and personnel to write and read reviews and comments about courses and find basic information about them.

+## Technologies

+The service consists of a Express.js REST API that feeds into a Next.js (a React-based framework) client.
+There's a MongoDB database that the server uses to fetch and store data.
+We use Babel to enable ES6 syntax and eslint to enforce a common programming style throughout the project.

-## Setting up the environment on OS X
+## Setting up the development environment on OS X

 First, install [Node.js](https://nodejs.org/en/) and verify that it's working by typing `node -v` into your terminal.
 Then you need to clone the repository: